Panamanian golden frog: Experiment

 Prior to the spread of the Batrachochytrium dendrobatidis fungus into Panamanian golden frog habitat, conservation organizations collected Panamanian golden frogs and placed them in captive survival assurance colonies.
 The skin of amphibians is host to a diverse resident bacterial community, which acts as a defense mechanism in some amphibians to inhibit pathogens.
 Researchers characterized the bacterial community from wild and captive Panamanian golden frogs originating from the same population with sequencing to assess how long-term captivity has affected this community.
 Species richness, phylogenetic diversity, and community structure of the skin microbiota were found to be significantly different between wild and captive Panamanian golden frogs.
 However, after approximately eight years of living in captivity, the offspring of the original captive Panamanian golden frogs still shared 70% of their microbial community with wild frogs.
 These results demonstrate that host-associated microbial communities can be significantly altered by captive management, but most of the community composition can be preserved.

 Reintroduction efforts from captive assurance colonies are unlikely to be successful without the development of methods to control chytridiomycosis in the wild.
-Researchers have experimented by using Janthinobacterium lividium to control the skin temperature in hopes the fungus would be kept at bay.
+Researchers have experimented by using Janthinobacterium lividum to control the skin temperature in hopes the fungus would be kept at bay.
 It seemed to be a protective treatment at the early stage, but the frogs began to die after two weeks as the Batrachochytrium dendrobatidis is the causative agent of chytridiomycosis.
 Other methods of focusing on the phenotypic and genetic concordance to do the conservation have been used.
-Researchers designated A. various and A. zeteki as separate species, but they are poorly sorted based on physical characteristics, and better sorted based on mitochondrial DNA.
+Researchers designated A. varius and A. zeteki as separate species, but they are poorly sorted based on physical characteristics, and better sorted based on mitochondrial DNA.

 In culture

 The Panamanian golden frog is something of a national symbol, appearing on state lottery tickets and in local mythology.
 When the toad dies, it is thought to turn to gold and to bring good luck to those fortunate enough to see it.
+This belief originated from golden and clay talismans (huacas) that were carved by Pre-Columbian Indigenous people to resemble the golden frog.
 In 2010, the Panamanian government passed legislation recognizing August 14 as "National Golden Frog Day".
 The main celebration event is marked annually by a parade in the streets of El Valle de Anton, and a display of Panamanian golden frogs at the El Valle Amphibian Conservation Center in the El Nispero Zoo, El Valle.
 The highly toxic skin of the frog has also been used for centuries by the native people of the Panamanian forests for arrow poison.